Luisa13/Ulysses/README.md

 > This project is under construction

 # Ulysses
-Web application to plan your trips in a very visual way developed following CLEAN architecture.
+Web application to plan your trips in a very visual way.
+The goal of this project was to cement and practice some concepts of Spring and at the same time get familiar with React.

 ## Requirements & Technologies